quiquedev/testcontainers-scala/README.md

     }
   }

-  it should "test" in withContainers {
+  it should "work" in withContainers {
     case mysqlContainer and pgContainer =>
       assert(mysqlContainer.jdbcUrl.nonEmpty && pgContainer.jdbcUrl.nonEmpty)
   }